derdoktor667/ESP32_FC/README.md

 *   **Modular Object-Oriented Architecture**: The entire flight control logic is now encapsulated in dedicated C++ classes, promoting clear responsibilities, explicit data flow, and easy extensibility.
 *   **Centralized Flight State**: A single `FlightState` struct holds all dynamic data (attitude, setpoints, armed status, etc.), making the drone's current state transparent and easy to manage.
-*   **Robust Flight Stabilization**: Utilizes an MPU6050 IMU combined with a complementary filter for precise attitude estimation (Roll, Pitch, Yaw), now managed by the `AttitudeEstimator` module.
+*   **Robust Flight Stabilization**: Utilizes an `ImuInterface` abstraction for flexible IMU sensor support (initially MPU6050, defaulting to highest range settings) combined with a **Madgwick filter** for precise attitude estimation (Roll, Pitch, Yaw), now managed by the `AttitudeEstimator` module.
 *   **High-Performance Motor Control**: Employs hardware-accelerated DShot300 for low-latency, high-resolution communication with ESCs, orchestrated by the `MotorMixer` module.
-*   **Flexible Control System**: Supports interchangeable receiver protocols (initially i-BUS and custom PPM) thanks to a clean abstraction layer and `SetpointManager` for control input processing.
+*   **Flexible Control System**: Supports interchangeable receiver protocols (initially i-BUS and custom PPM) and features **configurable channel mapping** for assigning receiver channels to flight control inputs (Throttle, Roll, Pitch, Yaw, Arm, Failsafe, Flight Mode) thanks to a clean abstraction layer and `SetpointManager` for control input processing.
-*   **Critical Safety Management**: Dedicated `SafetyManager` module handles arming/disarming and high-priority Failsafe logic.
+*   **Critical Safety Management**: Dedicated `SafetyManager` module handles arming/disarming and high-priority Failsafe logic, now including both receiver signal loss detection and a configurable failsafe switch.
-*   **Centralized Configuration**: All tunable parameters (PIDs, rates, filters) are neatly organized in a single `FlightControllerSettings` struct for easy adjustments.
+*   **Centralized Configuration**: All tunable parameters (PIDs, rates, filters, motor idle speed) are neatly organized in a single `FlightControllerSettings` struct for easy adjustments.
+PID gains are stored as scaled integers, allowing for fine adjustment via the CLI.
-*   **Interactive CLI Tuning**: A user-friendly serial CLI allows for on-the-fly adjustments of all settings, including PIDs, rates, and sensor calibration, without needing to recompile.
+*   **Interactive CLI Tuning**: A user-friendly serial CLI allows for on-the-fly adjustments of all settings, including PIDs (with fine-grained control), rates, sensor calibration, motor idle speed, and IMU/receiver protocol selection.
+Settings are saved to flash and the ESP32 automatically reboots to apply changes.

 ---